Lakshmipat Singhania Academy: Student life

-Lakshmipat Singhania Academy Bissau also has four houses- Jai (green), Kumbha (red), Pratap (yellow), and Sanga (blue).
-These represent great kings of ancient Rajasthan.
+Lakshmipat Singhania Academy Bissau also has four houses- Agni(red), Jal(blue), Prithvi(green), and Vayu(yellow.
 The students are divided into these four houses, and intra-school activities are organised around the year, in which these houses compete against each other.
 Elections are held every year, in which the students vote, and choose their prefects.

 An annual function (Founder's Day) is held every year, for which a grand exhibition is held in the school, and cultural programs are organised for the guests.